wincent/masochist/content/wiki/Migrating from macOS to Linux.md

 * **KeyCastr**
 * **Marked 2**
 * **Monodraw**
 * **Photos:** Yes, this sucks compared to Aperture, at least in terms of feature set, but I really can't imagine anything on Linux being as fast and robust.
+Note there isn't even a Google Photos client for Linux at this time.
 * **Todoist:** There doesn't seem to be an official client for Linux (although there are third-party ones: [example](https://github.com/kamhix/todoist-linux)); maybe stuck with web.
 * **Xcode:** Ha ha, just joking.